petarGitNik/sys-admin-docs/docs/initial-server-setup/checklist.md

 And since I'm a hater, I wouldn't be true to myself if I didn't recommend you [this][1] article[^4][^5].

-**tl;dr** version: Use CLI alone or (in addition) if you want a web control panel that doesn't mess up with your configuration use webmin.
+**tl;dr** version: Use CLI alone or (in addition) if you want a web control panel that doesn't mess up with your configuration files use webmin.
 Webmin is easy to learn even for beginers, and you have almost all the options that you need.
 At least, if you're managing small number of servers.

 ### LAMP or LEMP?